mushroomfire/mdapy/README.rst

 Install from source code.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- You should install pybind11 and have a C++ compilation environment.
-Tested by MSVC in Windows and GCC in Ubuntu.
+- You should install pybind11 and have a C++ compilation environment and openmp supports.
+  Tested by MSVC in Windows 10, GCC in Ubuntu, Clang in MAC OS M1.

    .. code-block:: bash